Alexei Navalny: Yves Rocher case

-On 17 January 2021 Navalny returned to Russia by plane from Germany, arriving at Sheremetyevo International Airport in Moscow after the flight was diverted from Vnukovo Airport.
+On 17 January 2021, Navalny flew from Germany to Russia on Pobeda airlines flight DP936.
+The flight was scheduled to land at Moscow's Vnukovo Airport, but was diverted mid-flight to Sheremetyevo International Airport.
 At passport control, he was detained.
 The Federal Penitentiary Service (FSIN) confirmed his detention and said that he would remain in custody until the court hearing.
 Prior to his return, the FSIN had said that Navalny might face jail time upon his arrival in Moscow for violating the terms of his probation by leaving Russia, saying it would be "obliged" to detain him once he returned; in 2014, Navalny received a suspended sentence in the Yves Rocher case, which he called politically motivated and in 2017, the European Court of Human Rights ruled that Navalny was unfairly convicted.
 Amnesty International declared Navalny to be a prisoner of conscience and called on the Russian authorities to release him.
+In February 2021, Amnesty briefly revoked the designation after it said it was being "bombarded" with complaints about xenophobic comments made by Navalny in the past; however, they reversed this decision in May of the same year, with a statement that noted that designation of "an individual as Prisoner of Conscience [...] in no way involves or implies the endorsement of their views" and that the primary purpose of such a designation was to "highlight [...] the urgent need for his rights [...] to be recognised and acted upon by the Russian authorities".

-A court decision on 18 January ordered the detention of Navalny until 15 February for violating his parole.
+A court decision on 18 January 2021 ordered the detention of Navalny until 15 February for violating his parole.
 A makeshift court was set up in the police station where Navalny was being held.
 Another hearing would later be held to determine whether his suspended sentence should be replaced with a jail term.
 Navalny described the procedure as "ultimate lawlessness" and called on his supporters to take to the streets.
-Human Rights Centre Memorial recognised Navalny as a political prisoner.
 The next day, while in jail, an investigation by Navalny and the FBK was published accusing President Vladimir Putin of corruption.
 The investigation and his arrest led to mass protests across Russia beginning on 23 January 2021.